gammapy/fhee/README.md

   are somewhat useful, but aren't used much and are unmaintained, because the author moved on to another project or job.
 - So start your own project if you like, but please also consider contributing to an existing package!
+We think that fewer, higher-quality packages with a small community of users and developers / maintainers is better and starting such collaborations is an explicit goal of the [PyGamma15](http://gammapy.github.io/PyGamma15/) workshop.